csswizardry/csswizardry.github.com/_posts/2013-05-28-hashed-classes-in-css.md

     .\#site-nav{}

 The reason for using the `#` should be pretty obvious; it _looks_ like an ID.
-The _problem_ with using the hash symbol is that is does need escaping in CSS.
+The _problem_ with using the hash symbol is that it does need escaping in CSS.
 You could use a naming convention like this, instead:

     <ul class="nav  _site-nav">